NikolaiTeslovich/shmacweb/content/posts/firstrealgrant.md

 ## What good is a chuck glider?

 Pretty useless and boring I dare say!
+But, it was certainly a step in the right direction.

 All of this glider business is about to change as we have some significant funds at our disposal thanks to the Patrick Wang Grant.
 We have already bought some of the electronics and parts, so that everyone in the club can build their own airplanes and learn how to fly them.